 How do I get training in OPC?

-To host an OPC workshop, please contact Dr Fiona Graham (email@example.com) or one of the endorsed trainers listed on this website.
+To host an OPC workshop, please contact Dr Fiona Graham (email firstname.lastname@example.org) or one of the endorsed trainers listed on this page.
 If wishing to host a workshop that is open to the public in your local city, we can advertise the workshop via the OPC website.

 How do I become an endorsed trainer?

 Endorsed OPC trainers have undertaken a series of Introductory, Advanced and Train-the-trainer workshops in OPC delivered by the OPC Network trainers; and have demonstrated application of OPC to a high standard, as assessed using the OPC fidelity measure by OPC Network members.
 All endorsed OPC trainers are members of the OPC Network.

 Endorsed OPC trainers receive regular supervision, training and education in the latest developments and research on OPC.
 Endorsed trainers teach from standardised training materials and have demonstrated competence in the use of experiential teaching methods to OPC Network members.